-- Handling errors by our galvanic technician (drop, production error, etc …)
+- Handling errors by our galvanic technician (drop, handling, production error, etc …)

-- Malfunctioning of the silvering process (many different factors can be the cause of the malfunctioning …)
+- Malfunctions of the silvering process (many different factors can be the cause of the malfunctions …)

 - Error during the cutting process made by Vinyl Room cutting studio (sound or lead-out engraving)

-and the audio sound doesn’t correspond to your needs, a new cutting can be done BUT the refused and the new cutting as well as their galvanic developments will be inevitably invoiced !
+1° / WITHOUT cutting errors from cutting room nor galvanic development from plant and the audio sound doesn’t correspond to your needs, a new cutting can be done BUT the refused one and the new one as well as their galvanic development will be inevitably invoiced !

-Here’s a list of cutting studios in case you want to choose for yourself…
+Here’s a list of cutting rooms in case you want to choose for yourself…

 DMM or LAQUER ?